Kong Alternatives

 By Subrupt EditorialPublished Reviewed

-API gateways are the cross-cutting layer between clients and microservices: rate limiting, authentication, request routing, response transformation, observability.
-Kong launched the modern category in 2014 with an open-source NGINX-based gateway and built Kong Inc on top.
-By 2026, the field has split between traditional open-source plus enterprise (Kong, Tyk, KrakenD), cloud-native (AWS API Gateway, Apigee), GraphQL-specific (Apollo Router), and modern programmable (Zuplo).
-Each shape suits different team styles and scaling pressures.
+API gateways are the cross-cutting layer between clients and microservices: rate limiting, authentication, routing, response transformation, observability.
+Kong launched the modern category in 2014 with an NGINX-based open-source gateway and built Kong Inc on top.
+By 2026 the field has split into traditional OSS-plus-enterprise (Kong, Tyk, KrakenD), cloud-native (AWS API Gateway, Apigee), GraphQL-specific (Apollo Router), and modern code-first (Zuplo).
+The exit reasons rarely match the marketing pitch.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.